 Looking for a fun Easter speech therapy activity to get your students up and moving!?
 If you are TIRED from IEP meetings and writing reports, this Easter activity is just what you need to bring back that FUN spark in speech.
-I needed an Easter egg language activity covering many categories and nouns describing language goals.
+I needed an Easter egg speech therapy activity that would cover my category and describing items language goals.
+So, today I am sharing an engaging Easter speech therapy lesson plan and tips for adapting for speech sounds goals with it too!

 Amazon affiliate links are included for your convenience.
 I get a small commission at no additional cost when you purchase using a link.